biletnam/ticketsBuy/README.md

-# ticketBuy
+# ticketsBuy
-Frontend for buying tickets for airport
+Frontend for buying tickets in  airport